-Jed W. Brickner is a partner in the New York office of Latham and Watkins, focuses his practice on executive compensation and employee benefits law.
-Mr. Brickner is Chair of Latham & Watkins’ Finance Committee and has served on the firm’s Associates, Investment, Operations & Administration and Retirement Committees and has also served as Chair of the Employee Benefits Practice and Co-chair of the Tax Department in the New York office.
+Jed W. Brickner is a partner in the New York office of Latham and Watkins and focuses his practice on executive compensation and employee benefits law.
+Mr. Brickner is Chair of Latham & Watkins’ Finance Committee and has served on the firm’s Associates, Investment, Operations & Administration and Retirement Committees and has also served as Chair of the Employee Benefits Practice and Co-Chair of the Tax Department in the New York office.
 He joined the firm directly from law school in 1980.

 Mr. Brickner's experience focuses on: